wcarc-on/wcarc-site/minutes/minutes202201.md

 ### Show and Tell / Announcements
 - Karen (VA3IGO): Explained her venture into FT8 and WSPR using a Raspberry Pi.
 - Bert (VE2ZAZ): Reported on his participation in the ARRL January VHF contest.
 He contacted mostly local stations (< 500 km).
 As usual, most activity was in the FT8 mode.
-- Ray (VE3FN): His participation to the ARRL January VHF contest was essentially in CW ans SSB modes.
+- Ray (VE3FN): His participation to the ARRL January VHF contest was essentially in CW and SSB modes.
 Because of that, he contacted few stations.
 - Georges (VE2VAB): The Quebec HF QSO party will take place on April 17th 2022.
 It was chosen as the same weekend as the Ontario QSO Party.
 This year the date coincides with the Easter weekend.
 - Clayton (VE3IRR): GNU Radio 3.10 was just released, with new features and bug fixes.
-Also, GQRX SDR receiver software had a major release (he is the maintainer).
+Also, Gqrx SDR receiver software had a major release (he is the maintainer).
 Both pieces of software should be available in Linux Ubuntu 22.04 LTS.
 - Bert (VE2ZAZ): He has made changes to his VHF Contest Logger software.
 He has just tested the new software version during the VHF contest.
 He will release it on GitHub in the near future.
 - Lawrence (VA3IQ) is working on setting up a GPS rover grid square driver for his logging software and to auto-grid FT8.